ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-when-to-complete}
 {: faq}

-By 30 May 2025, all customer accounts must have the new Broadcom license keys installed and Usage Meter deployed.
+By 1 November 2025, all customer accounts must have the new Broadcom license keys installed and Usage Meter v9.0.1 deployed.

-Accounts that have not updated to current license keys will be out of compliance and risk being out of support and in violation of the {{site.data.keyword.cloud_notm}} Services Agreement.
+Accounts that have not updated to current license keys will be out of compliance and are risked being out of support and in violation of the {{site.data.keyword.cloud_notm}} Services Agreement.
 If not addressed, violations can result in account disruptions.
 {: attention}

 ## Can {{site.data.keyword.IBM_notm}} do this all for me?